Community Climate Fund Success Stories

 Amount awarded: £5,000

-The school have combined this fund with other grants to take their first major step towards net zero.
-The project involves installing a 40 solar PV panel array to generate 17,846 kWh of electricity generation per year.
-It represents a strong public display of climate action and links to environmental education featured in their curriculum.
-Using WSCC’s estimates, they anticipate savings of 7 tCO2e per annum.
+CCF funding is combining with other grants to drive Barns Green Primary School towards net zero.
+The project involves installing a 40 solar PV panel array to generate approximately 17,846 kWh of electricity generation per year.
+This will showcase climate action in the community and attaches to the environmental education featured as part of the school curriculum.
+Using West Sussex County Council’s estimates, they anticipate savings of 7 tonnes of carbon per annum.

 Beeding and Bramber Village Hall